 User Maintained Servers

-Users must inform the TMCC IT department of any personal or college servers not maintained by TMCC IT staff running on the TMCC network.
+Users must inform the TMCC IT Department of any personal or College servers not maintained by TMCC IT staff running on the TMCC network.
 This includes servers hosting web pages that are linked to the TMCC website.
 The information provided will include the physical location, IP address and MAC address of the server and the URL of any web pages originating from the server.
-This is to ensure the server receives appropriate Internet access and proper security patches and updates are applied.
-Whenever possible, web pages should be hosted on servers maintained and monitored by the TMCC IT department.
+This is to ensure the server receives appropriate internet access and proper security patches and updates are applied.

 - Cannot knowingly or carelessly perform an act that will interfere with the normal operation of computers, terminals, peripherals, or networks;